ulmefors/CarND-Behavorial-Cloning/README.md

 This choice was made since the images were resized agressively prior to being fed into the network and further resizing thus had to be done somewhat more carefully.

-## Dropout
+### Dropout
 Dropouts were applied between the fully connected layers and it was found that fraction 0.3 was the most suitable (i.e. keeping 70% of the features).

-## Fully connected layers
+### Fully connected layers
 After the convolutions the features are flattened and a single fully connected layer is introduced before the output.
-The fully connected layer has length 512 which proved a good number.
+The fully connected layer has length 512 which proved to be a good number.
+Increasing this number quickly increases the number of trainable model parameters since the flattened layer preceeding this layer contains 2160 parameters.
-Dropout is employed before and after this layer which in combination drops half
+Dropout is employed before and after this layer which in combination drops 51% of features.

-#Training
+##Training

-## Straight driving data
+### Straight driving data
 It was found that removing all data points with zero angle (straight driving) improved model performance.
 Experiments were run with re-adding a fraction of the straight driving in the data set.
 Surprisingly these experiments resulted in worse performance with increasing validation error.

-## Activations
+### Activations
-It was found that removing activation between the final fully connected layer and the output layer increased performance which was somewhat surprising.
+It was found that removing ELU activation between the final fully connected layer and the output layer improved performance.
+This finding was somewhat surprising.

-## Image resolution
+### Image resolution
 Most of the initial tests were run using original image resolution of 160 x 320 pixels with models inspired by the comma.ai model and the Nvidia model.
-Experiments with much smaller input images and correspondingly different models led the development away from this starting point to the model used now.
+Subsequent experiments with much smaller input images and correspondingly different models led the development away from the Comma/Nvidia starting point to the model described here.

-## Left/Right camera adjustment
+### Left/Right camera adjustment
 Values between 0.15 and 0.40 were tried for adjusting steering when using left and right cameras instead of center camera.
 Both 0.25 and 0.30 worked fine for the model.

-## Optimizer and learning rate
+### Optimizer and learning rate
-Adam optimizer was used and learning rates in the range 0.0001-0.005.
+Adam optimizer was used and learning rates tried were in the range 0.0001-0.02.
-Higher learning rates than the default often produced good results with very little training although there were instances where training did get stuck occasionally.
+Higher learning rates than the default often produced good results with very little training although exceeding learning rate = 0.01 often caused training to get stuck completely.
+It turns out that successful models can be trained using learning rate of 0.003-0.005.

+### Validation
+Part of the training data is used as a validation set.
+The training data was augmented using the methods explained in this document whereas the validation data was left as-is since I didn't want to compare the prediction to artificially created images.
+The distinction was performed in the generator method.

-## Hardware
+### Hardware
 Training was performed on a Macbook Pro 15" Mid 2015 in its basic configuration of quad-core Haswell CPU [(full technical specs)](https://support.apple.com/kb/SP719).
 No GPU available which means training time of roughly 60 seconds per epoch with 23,000 images.
 Training was performed with 5-10 epochs giving total training time of 5-10 minutes using CPU only.

-# Credits
+## Credits
 - NVIDIA paper [End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)
 - Vivek Yadav [blog post](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.1nbgoagsm)
 - comma.ai [steering model code](https://github.com/commaai/research/blob/master/train_steering_model.py)